What Happened to Georgia Southern’s Star Quarterback Was A Real Shit Show…

 “No!
 No!”
 Browder changed the subject.
 “You turned off on me.
 You were going almost 80 mph down the road.
 In a silver Dodge Charger.
 That was you!”

-“Ok,” Shai says, not agreeing with him but trying to mollify the cop.
+“Ok,” Shai says, not agreeing with cop but trying to mollify the him instead.
 Browder says Shai saw his squad car turn around, “and then you dipped off on me.”

 “No,” Werts is emphatic.
 “I turned like I was supposed to.”